 - Neil Armstrong was from the Wapakoneta city of the Ohio state of USA.

 Neil Armstrong House

-- In his early ages, Neil Armstrong lived at different locations all around the Ohio state due to his father’s job.
+- At an early age, Neil Armstrong lived at different locations all around the Ohio state due to his father’s job.

 - After marrying Janet in 1956, they lived in California at several different locations.